mcneel/developer.rhino3d.com/content/en/guides/rhinopython/primer-101/5-conditional-execution/index.md

 ## Next Steps

 Now it should be coming together on how Python works.
 Just a few more details.
-Learn more about Python's advanced variables in [Tuples, Lists and Dictionaries](/guides/rhinopython/primer-101/6-tuples-lists-dictionaries/).
+Learn more about Python's advanced variables in [Tuples, Lists, and Dictionaries](/guides/rhinopython/primer-101/6-tuples-lists-dictionaries/).